Nilakantha Das: Influence of Pandit Gopabandhu Das

 During his high school days, Nilakantha came under the strong influence of Pandit Gopabandhu Das, whom he always respected deeply and regarded as his mentor.
 Along with Acharya Harihara and another friend, he took a vow with Gopabandhu on the banks of river Bhargavi near Puri, not to accept any jobs under the British Government, and to dedicate their lives for the service of their motherland.
 They worked together on relief efforts in several flood and cholera-devastated areas, both in Nilakantha's student days and afterwards.
 Throughout Gopabandhu's lifetime, Nilakantha sought his advice before taking any major step, and worked as his right-hand man - trying to translate Gopabandhu's visions into reality.

-Headmaster of Satyabadi School (1911-1918)
+Headmaster of Satyabadi School (1911–1918)

-Gopabandhu's initiative for the Satyabadi Bana Bidyalaya started in 1909, and Nilakantha went to Calcutta to study M.A. to better prepare himself to take the helm of this school.
-It was a “grove school,” in a beautiful forest like setting patterned after ancient gurukula.
-The school started in 1911 with 19 students and some old furniture, with 27-year old Nilakantha as its strict headmaster or kulapati.
-Acharya Harihara Das and Krupasindhu Mishra became his co-workers.
-Other patriotic young men also served as teachers, and later Godabarish Mishra also joined the group.
+Gopabandhu Das established the Satyabadi Bana Bidyalaya in 1909, and Nilakantha Das travelled to Calcutta to study for his MA before joining the school.
+The school was modelled on the ancient gurukula tradition and set in a forested area.
+It opened in 1911 with 19 students, with the 27-year-old Nilakantha Das serving as headmaster, or kulapati.
+Acharya Harihara Das and Krupasindhu Mishra were among his colleagues, and Godabarish Mishra later joined as a teacher.